 Dr. Elgendy teaches public theology and ethics and administers Wesley’s academic programs in public theology.
 His research interests are animated by asking questions of subjectivity, spirituality, and politics at the intersection of political theology, systematic theology, and critical theory.
-His first book, Life Among the Powers: A Political Spirituality of Resistance, is currently in preparation.
+He is the author of Life Among the Powers: A Political Spirituality of Resistance, co-editor and contributor to Renegotiating Power, Theology, and Politics, and is working on a book introducing public theology to those interested in Christian life and our various forms of belonging.
 In addition to WTS, he has taught at Lake Forest College and the University of Chicago.

 Education